Particular/docs.particular.net/servicecontrol/servicecontrol-instances/distributed-instances.md

 ### Known Limitations

-- Splitting into multiple ServiceControl instances is only supported for auditing
+- Splitting into multiple ServiceControl instances is only supported for auditing.
-- Only one ServiceControl instance should have error handling / recoverability enabled (usually the master) unless the multi-region scenario is used
+- Only one ServiceControl instance should have error handling / recoverability enabled (usually the master) unless the multi-region scenario is used.
 - Pagination with ServiceInsight doesn't work as traditional pagination would.
-For example pages might be filled unevenly depending on how the load is scattered between the different ServiceControl instances that are aggregated
+For example pages might be filled unevenly depending on how the load is scattered between the different ServiceControl instances that are aggregated.
-- Data from remote instances that cannot be reached by the master instance will not be included in the results
+- Data from remote instances that cannot be reached by the master instance will not be included in the results.
-- Multi-instance configuration is a manual setup process and cannot be done via the ServiceControl Management
+- Multi-instance configuration is a manual setup process and cannot be done via the ServiceControl Management application.
-- Incorrect configuration could introduce cyclic loops
+- Incorrect configuration could introduce cyclic loops.
-- Having multiple masters is discouraged
+- Having multiple masters is discouraged.